Cheapest fixed energy tariff for summer 2026 (UK guide)

 Monthly direct debit is a budgeting amount.
 The real cost is your usage × unit rate + standing charges.
 If usage changes (working from home, new baby, EV), your balance can drift even on a fixed tariff.

-If your fix ends after summer 2026: check your supplier’s end date and what you’ll roll onto.
-Many customers move to a standard variable tariff if they do nothing.
+If your fix ends in 2026: check your supplier’s end date and what you’ll roll onto.
+Many customers move to a standard variable tariff if they do nothing — and from 1 July 2026 that capped SVT costs more (£1,862 typical).
 Setting a reminder to compare 4–6 weeks before the end date helps you avoid an expensive default.

 Is a fixed tariff always cheaper than a variable tariff?